RTA Next Plan Development

 - Reviewing the Transit, Safety, Environmental and Economic Vitality Elements, and subelements to allocate funds and make further recommendations on elements/subelements.

-- Preparing a draft plan for RTA Board review by Dec.
-6, 2023
+- Preparing a draft plan for RTA Board review

 - (RTA Board) Approving the draft plan for public review or making revisions, if needed